Play It Safe in the Sun

 - Family or personal history of skin cancer

 The sun's rays are at their worst during these hours.
 Exercise in the early morning or later in the day—a time when it is also cooler.
-If lunchtime is the only time you can workout, seek out a shady route, wear a wide-brimmed hat, load up on the sunscreen, and keep it brief.
+If lunchtime is the only time you can workout, seek out a shady route, load up on the sunscreen, and keep it brief.

 You need one that blocks UVA and UVB rays, with a SPF of 30 or higher.

 Baseball hats leave cancer-prone areas such as ears and the back of the neck exposed.
-A smarter option is a hat with at least a two- to three-inch brim.
+A smarter option is a hat with at least a 2- to 3-inch brim.
 If you have thinning hair or are bald, a hat is a must.

 Since the majority of skin cancers occur on these areas, consider them top priority.